 To help get your creative juices flowing…

-Unfold Your Brain is my new book for grown-ups.
+Unfold Your Brain is a book for grown-ups.
 It is a workbook/think book about how to deepen creativity.
 Early chapters are suitable for those just beginning to explore their artistic side; later chapters delve into the arts/publishing business and give hints about marketing, public speaking, and revitalizing creativity mid-career.
 The full name of the book is Unfold Your Brain: Deepen your creativity, expand into new arts, and prosper as a writer, musician, or visual artist.
+It is currently being reprinted.
+If you would like to order one, email me to let me know your interest and I will inform you when it is ready. asayre at me.com

 STEPS TO BECOMING A CHILDREN’S BOOK AUTHOR